In the News-New York State

 Bills Passed by the Council

-Introduction 6-A, Sponsored by Council Member Alexa Avilés, Require the Department of Housing Preservation and Development (HPD), in consultation with the Fire Department and Department of Buildings, to develop procedures to ensure that occupants of multiple dwellings receive relevant information in connection with the issuance of residential vacate orders following fires.
+Introduction 6-A, Sponsored by Council Member Alexa Avilés, Requires the Department of Housing Preservation and Development (HPD), in consultation with the Fire Department and Department of Buildings, to develop procedures to ensure that occupants of multiple dwellings receive relevant information in connection with the issuance of residential vacate orders following fires.

 Introduction 89, Sponsored by Council Member Pierina Sanchez, Requires an agency designated by the Mayor to provide notice to Council Members of serious fires located within their districts.
 These notifications would need to be sent within three hours of the Fire Department’s deployment to the scene of the fire and contain specific information relating to the incident.